muenchto/project-double-chord-implementation/Chord-master/README.md

 <br>
 <h3>Programming details</h3>

 The **Node.java** includes all core data structure and functionalities for chord node.
-While **Chord.java** and **Query.java** are main classes for chord and query respectively. **Helper.java** includes some useful methods including computation, hashing and network services.
+While **Chord.java** and **Client.java** are main classes for chord and query respectively. **Helper.java** includes some useful methods including computation, hashing and network services.
 Other classes are threads will be run during a node's life cycle (e.g. listener thread, stabilize thread, etc.).

 I added detailed comments to all source codes, so please check them if you'd like to.
 Also, please feel free to contact me if you need any other information. :)